holab-hku/HEMO_maester_spatial/README.md

 # Mitochondrial variants correct synthetic lineage noise and uncover spatial clonal dynamics in human hematopoietic organoids

 ## Introduction
 This repository contains the code and tools for a comprehensive analysis integrating LARRY barcoding and MAESTER with endogenous mitochondrial DNA (mtDNA) variant profiling in human hematopoietic embryonic organoids (HEMOs).
-The study leverages mitochondrial variants to correct synthetic lineage noise and uncover spatial clonal dynamics, providing deeper insights into hematopoietic development and clonal behavior.
+The study leverages mitochondrial variants to correct synthetic lineage noise and uncover spatial clonal dynamics, providing deeper insights into hematopoietic development and clonal behaviour.

 ## Installation